Dmitry of Uglich: Life

-In 1584, Godunov sent Dmitry, and his mother and her brothers, into internal exile in the Tsarevich's appanage city of Uglich.
+In 1584, Godunov sent Dmitry, and his mother and her brothers, into internal exile in the tsarevich's appanage of Uglich.
 On 15 May 1591, Dmitry died there under mysterious circumstances.

-Thus when Tsar Feodor died childless in 1598, Dmitry, the only other possible Rurikid heir, was also dead, and Godunov claimed the throne.
+As a result, when Feodor I died childless in 1598, Dmitry, the only other possible Rurikid heir, was also dead, and Godunov claimed the throne.

 It was widely believed at the time that Godunov got rid of Dmitry to clear the way for his own eventual succession.

 Death theories

 Russian chroniclers and later historians offered two possible scenarios of what could have happened to Dmitry.
-The first theory is that Dmitry was killed by the order of Boris Godunov, the assassins making it look like an accident (this version was supported by the prominent 19th-century historians Nikolai Karamzin, Sergei Soloviev, Vasily Klyuchevsky and others).
-The critics of this version point out that Dmitry was Ivan's son from his fifth (or seventh) marriage, and thus illegitimate by Russian Orthodox canon law, which allows a maximum of three marriages.
+The first theory is that Dmitry was killed by order of Boris Godunov, the assassins making it look like an accident (this version was supported by the prominent 19th-century historians Nikolai Karamzin, Sergei Soloviev, Vasily Klyuchevsky and others).
+Critics of this version point out that Dmitry was Ivan's son from his last marriage, and thus illegitimate by Russian Orthodox canon law, which allows a maximum of three marriages.
 This would make any claim of Dmitry's for the throne dubious at best.
-The modern scholarship tends to exonerate Boris of any role in the prince's death.
+Modern scholarship tends to exonerate Boris of any role in the prince's death.

-The second theory is that Dmitry stabbed himself in the throat during an epileptic seizure, while playing with a knife (this version was supported by historians Mikhail Pogodin, Sergei Platonov, V. K. Klein, Ruslan Skrynnikov and others).
+The second theory is that Dmitry stabbed himself in the throat during an epileptic seizure, while playing with a knife (this version was supported by historians Mikhail Pogodin, Sergei Platonov, Vladimir Klein, Ruslan Skrynnikov and others).
 The detractors of this scenario assert that, since during an epileptic seizure the palms are wide open, the self-infliction of a fatal wound becomes highly unlikely.
-However, the official investigation, done at that time, asserted that the Tsarevich's seizure came while he was playing a svaika game or with a knife (v tychku) and thus holding the knife by the blade, turned toward himself.
+However, the official investigation, done at that time, asserted that the tsarevich's seizure came while he was playing a svaika game or with a knife (v tychku) and thus holding the knife by the blade, turned toward himself.
 With the knife in that position, the version of self-inflicted wound on the neck while falling forward during seizure appears more likely.

-There is also a third version of Dmitry's fate, which found support with some earlier historians, such as Konstantin Bestuzhev-Ryumin, Ivan Belyaev and others.
+There is also a third version of Dmitry's fate, which found support with some earlier historians, such as Konstantin Bestuzhev-Ryumin, Ivan Belyaev, and others.
 They considered it possible that Godunov's people had tried to assassinate Dmitry, but killed somebody else instead and he managed to escape.
-This scenario explains the appearance of impostors, sponsored by the Polish nobility (see False Dmitry I, II, III).
-Most modern Russian historians, however, consider the version of Dmitry's survival improbable, since it is hardly possible that the boy's appearance was unknown to his assassins.
+This scenario explains the appearance of impostors, sponsored by the Polish nobility (see False Dmitry).
+However, most modern Russian historians consider the version of Dmitry's survival improbable, since it is hardly possible that the boy's appearance was unknown to his assassins.
 Also, it is well known that many Polish nobles who supported False Dmitry I did not believe his story themselves.